MagicianMido32/Python-license-plate-recognition/README.md

 2. Install tensorflow old version

-    you must have anaconda installed, pip only has tensorflow 2
+    you must have anaconda installed, pip only has tensorflow 2, also your python version in conda environment should be 3.6 or lower

+        conda install python=3.6
         conda install -c conda-forge tensorflow

 3. Install opencv, opencv is deprecated, it doesn't have a wheelfile on pip so don't try to pip install it